 Instructions

 - Cut the stems off of the jalapeno peppers and cut them in half.
 Remove the pith (white part) and seeds from 5 of the peppers and leave the seeds in the other 5 the peppers.
-Add the vinegar and the peppers to a high speed blender.
-I used the Ninja Foodi Cold & Hot and selected the extract function to puree the mixture.
-If you are using a different blender or food processor use the high function and you might need to strain the mixture if you see any chunks of the pepper.
+Add the vinegar and the peppers to a high speed blender and blend on high speed until smooth.
+Strain to remove the pulp.
+You will end up with about 1½ cups of liquid.

 - Pour the mixture into the inner pot of the Ninja Foodi and turn it on high sear/sauté or a large pot on the stove and turn on high.
 Add in powdered pectin and stir.
 Bring to a boil that will not stir down.
-See post for more details.
+This will only take a few minutes.

 - Add the sugar and stir.
 Add food coloring if desired.
 Bring back to a boil that cannot be stirred down and let it cook for a few minutes.
 If you are using a thermometer, the temperature should be around 220-223℉/104-106℃